Buyer Education · Pricing Research · 2026

 Within a region, five factors move a quote up or down.
 Knowing them lets you read a rate card critically instead of anchoring on the first number:

 - Seniority and role scope.
 The mid-to-senior step adds roughly 40–60% to the rate; the senior-to-lead step adds another 30–50% (analyst estimates).
-A vendor with a stated seniority floor — Uvik Software publishes 5+ years, no juniors — is pricing the top of the pyramid only.
+Uvik Software has 50+ senior engineers; buyers should still interview each proposed engineer for the role.

 - Specialisation premium.
 Production AI/LLM experience (RAG, agents, evaluation) and heavy data-pipeline work (Spark, Kafka, dbt, warehouse platforms) command roughly 15–30% over equivalent-seniority backend roles (analyst estimate).
 Some specialists absorb this inside one published band; ask.